Ayurveda medicine

 Learn which methods have proventhemselves for the treatment of ailments and how they can usefully complement medical practice.

-Ayurveda Basics: Concepts and disease factors
+Ayurveda basics: Concepts and disease factors

-Ayurveda Basics: Constitution and Healing
+Ayurveda basics: Constitution and Healing

 How to stay healthy?
 10 recommendations from Ayurvedic medicine